-- Why your proposed project or service is needed at this time. - Why you need support with funding the project or service. - Why this project or service will be good value for money. - How many veterans or family members your project is likely to help.
+- Why your proposed project or service is needed at this time. - Why you are confident that veterans would want to take part. - Why this project or service will be good value for money. - How many veterans your project is likely to help; and how would they benefit from the project. - How you know that your proposed support is additional/complementary to those which others are providing (at the time of your application). - Experience of delivering complex volunteering projects across the UK. - How you would manage any risks associated with your project.

-- How you know that your proposed support is additional/complementary to that which others are providing (at the time of your application). - Your experience in providing clinical mental health support to veterans. - How your Trustees are confident that your project has appropriate clinical governance structures in place to manage risks and to ensure that good quality care is provided. - How you will measure and evidence the impact of the project on individuals. - What longer term impact the project might have on your organisation, in terms of sustaining support and/or changing practice or delivery.